-Ms. Ando joined the Ministry of Mr. Saiki was admitted to the Japanese bar in 1989 and joined Health, Labour and Welfare in 1982 and retired in 2018 after Ginza Law Office (current Abe. serving as Director-General of Ikubo & Katavama Law Firm).
-Policy Planning and Evaluation where he has been a partner and Director-General for Human lawver since January 1998.
-He Resources Development.
-She is has been an Audit & Supervisory currently an outside Audit & Board Member of JFE Holdings since June 2017 Supervisory Board member of Kirin Holdings Company, Limited and an outside director of Sansei Technologies, Inc. She has been a director of JFE Holdings since June 2020
+Ms. Ando joined the Ministry of Health, Labour and Welfare in 1982 and retired in 2018 after serving as Director-General of Policy Planning and Evaluation and Director-General for Human Resources Development.
+She is currently an outside Audit & Supervisory Board member of Kirin Holdings Company, Limited and an outside director of Sansei Technologies, Inc. She has been a director of JFE Holdings since June 2020